connet-dev/connet/README.md

 ## Planlog

 ### Next
- - [ ] do not discard client/peer/endpoint info immediately
  - [ ] controlled server shutdown
  - [ ] peer identity and support for options in p2p
  - [ ] raw endpoint protocols